jooohyunpark/itp-wou-fall-2022/README.md

 ## Get Started

 Clone this repo.
-It has weekly codebase in each folder.
+It has weekly code examples in each folder.

 ```bash
 $ git clone https://github.com/jooohyunpark/itp-wou-fall-2022.git